natyiassanori/backend-challenge/README.md

 # user-service
-Challenge made for software engineer at Perseus.
+Challenge made for software engineer vacancy at Perseus.